 The undergraduate GPA scores of the students in the front row

-Data are often arranged in tables, with cases along the rows and variables defining columns.
+Data are often arranged in tables, with cases or observations along the rows and variables defining columns.

 Key Feature: Variation

 A common feature—virtually all data exhibit variation.
-The values are not all the same.
+The values found in a column vary from one case to another.

 A principle goal of statistics is to describe and understand the implications of variation.